Up to 50% off sofas & mattresses — limited‑time deals.

 Which Luonto sleeper here is easiest to open repeatedly?

-Belton Queen Power was the easiest for repeat use because the power operation takes most of the effort out of converting it.
+Belton Queen Size Sleeper - Power was the easiest to use repeatedly because the power mechanism takes most of the effort out of setup.

 How much space do these need to open?